 International Presence.
-LivePerson is focused on expanding its international revenue contribution, which increased to 34% of total revenue in 2016, from 33% in 2015, despite approximately \$3.5 million of adverse foreign currency exchange impact.
-LivePerson generated positive results from previous investments in direct sales and services personnel in the United Kingdom and Western Europe.
-We also continued to focus on expanding our presence in the Asia Pacific region, leveraging our relationships with partners such as NTT Solco, a subsidiary of telecom firm NTT Docomo and Information Services International-Dentsu, Ltd. (ISID).
+In 2015, LivePerson generated positive results from recent investments in direct sales and services personnel in the United Kingdom and Western Europe.
+International revenue increased 11% year over year to a record \$79 million in 2015 from \$71 million in 2014, despite approximately \$10 million of adverse foreign currency exchange impact.
+We also continued to focus on expanding our presence in the Asia Pacific region, forging a new partnership with NTT Solco, a subsidiary of telecom firm NTT Docomo.
+This relationship complements our existing partnerships in the region with Information Services International-Dentsu, Ltd. (ISID), Vixia, and Dentsu Razorfish, group subsidiaries of Dentsu Inc., Japan's largest advertising agency.